FarronF/limerick-council-meetings/meetings/2020/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st September 2020.md

 2020 setting out proposals to dispose of the Freehold Interest of premises consisting of a

-dwelling house situate at 40 Kilmurry Road, Garryowen, Limerick and the intention to bring--- 3
+dwelling house situate at 40 Kilmurry Road, Garryowen, Limerick and the intention to bring
+---
+3

 a Section 183 Notice to Full Council in this regard, for approval.